IEA (2020), Tracking Power 2020, IEA, Paris https://www.iea.org/reports/tracking-power-2020

-In 2018, 42% of all energy-related CO2 emissions came from the power sector, causing it to remain the largest source of energy-related CO2 emissions.
+Once again, the power sector remained the primary source (41%) of energy-related CO2 emissions in 2019.
 It is therefore increasingly critical that the power sector deliver the access, air pollution and climate outcomes of the Sustainable Development Scenario (SDS) for the clean energy transition to be successful.

-After stalling in 2017, the carbon intensity of power generation declined 1.3% in 2018 to an estimated 478 gCO2/kWh.
-This change resulted from a 7% increase in renewable generation (thanks to policy support and falling costs) and a 3.3% increase in nuclear generation, somewhat offset by 2.6% higher coal-based generation.
+After a 1% decline in 2018, the carbon intensity of power generation fell a further 2.5% in 2019 to an estimated 463 gCO2/kWh.
+This change resulted from a 3.1% decrease in coal-fired generation, a 6.5% increase in renewable generation (thanks to policy support and falling costs) and a 3.3% increase in nuclear generation.
+The decline was somewhat offset by a 2.5% increase in natural gas-fired generation.

-The decline in average carbon intensity of electricity generation must accelerate to 3.4% per year, however, to meet the SDS level of 220 gCO2/kWh in 2030, which is less than half the current value.
+However, the drop in average carbon intensity of electricity generation must accelerate to 5.6% per year to meet the SDS level of about 240 gCO2/kWh by 2030, which is about half the current value.

 This considerable reduction in power generation carbon intensity is one of the cornerstones of the SDS, especially since electricity is increasingly used to meet end-use energy demand.